Key takeaways

 Market research includes competitor analysis — that’s what we did in this case, too.
 We picked out 6 apps in the same niche, outlined their strengths and weaknesses.
 We later perfected the things they lacked.

 Biogeek.
-An app that helps monitor lab results and track key health markers.
+A healthcare app that helps monitor lab results and track key health markers.

 We analyzed the target audience — these are people who’re scrupulous about their health.
 They want to know what happens to their bodies in full detail.